realworldocaml/book/en/compiler-output-formats.md

 </tip>

-### Preprocessing source code
+## Preprocessing source code

-One powerful feature in OCaml is the facility to extend the language grammar without having to modify the compiler.
+One powerful feature in OCaml is the facility to extend the core language grammar without having to modify the compiler.

 Camlp4 is a system included with OCaml for writing extensible parsers.
-It provides a set of OCaml libraries that are used to define grammars and dynamically loadable syntax extensions of such grammars.
+It provides a set of OCaml libraries that are used to define grammars, and dynamically loadable syntax extensions of such grammars.
 Camlp4 modules register new language keywords and later transform these keywords (or indeed, any portion of the input program) into conventional OCaml code that can be understood by the rest of the compiler.

-We've already seen several examples of using Camlp4 within Core:
+We've already seen several Core libraries that use Camlp4:

-* `Fieldslib` to generates first-class values that represent fields of a record.
+* `Fieldslib` generates first-class values that represent fields of a record.
 * `Sexplib` to convert types to textual s-expressions.
 * `Bin_prot` for efficient binary conversion and parsing.

-These all extend the language in quite a minimal way by adding a `with` keyword to type declarations to signify that extra code should be generated from that declaration.
+These libraries all extend the language in quite a minimal way by adding a `with` keyword to type declarations to signify that extra code should be generated from that declaration.
 For example, here's a trivial use of Sexplib and Fieldslib.

 ```ocaml
 (* type_conv_example.ml *)